-A significant part of the mission of the IANR Global Engagement Office is to support faculty in the continuation and generation of international collaborations, field work, fellowships, and more.
+A significant goal IANR's globally engaged staff is to support faculty in the continuation and generation of international collaborations, field work, fellowships, and more.
 This aids in their own professional and academic development as well as helps them to internationalize the curriculum to help prepare students to thrive in our globalized world.
 Please see the current opportunities below and contact us if you have questions about these or other international endeavors.

-Nebraska's Institute of Agriculture and Natural Resources (IANR) in partnership with the São Paulo Research Foundation (FAPESP) announce the call for proposals under the SPRINT initiative - São Paulo Researchers in International Collaboration.
+(Verbiage from last call): Nebraska's Institute of Agriculture and Natural Resources (IANR) in partnership with the São Paulo Research Foundation (FAPESP) announce the call for proposals under the SPRINT initiative - São Paulo Researchers in International Collaboration.
 The call aims to promote the engagement of researchers affiliated with higher education and research institutions in the State of São Paulo in partnership with researchers abroad in order to: further develop qualitatively the ongoing research projects and work cooperatively, with the purpose of elaborating joint research projects for the medium and long term.
 FAPESP and IANR (Agricultural Research Division and IANR Global Engagement) will each fund the equivalent of US $10,000 per proposal per year (total of US $20,000 per year).
-Interested in applying?
-Contact Liana Calegare for more details.

 Awards: 1 award of $20,000 for a maximum 24 months

-For more opportunities across more disciplines, visit the UNL Office of Global Strategies grants page.
+For further international opportunities across more disciplines, visit the UNL Office of Global Strategies grants page.